artrz/vsc-unix-file-stats/README.md

 # unix-file-stats

-Adds file stats information in your editor status bar in Unix and Unix-like operating systems.
+Add file stats information in your editor status bar in Unix and Unix-like operating systems.
 Tested on macOS Sonoma & Debian Sid.

 ## Features